apposengine/appos/README.md

 ## Core Philosophy

 **AppOS accelerates Python development by 50%+ through organized structure, zero-import architecture, and AI-native observability.
-It's not a new language — it's Python with guardrails.**
+It's not a new language — it's Python with guardrails and wraps reflex dev.**

 ### Five Founding Principles